n-west/bl-git-intro/02-cheatsheet-common-commands.md

 ## git status

 Show the current status including what files have changed, which files are new and untracked, and the staging status of any files.
+Also shows your current branch.

 ## git add